-As part of the continuous quality improvement process, we, also, conduct self assessments at least annually in various areas, including Business Practices, Family Engagement and

-Playground Quality, as well as periodic reviews of in the area of Inclusive Teaching and Learning, Health Promotion, Culturally Responsive Practices, Reducing Bias, Trauma Informed Programming, and Classroom Evaluations.
+As part of the continuous quality improvement process, we, also, conduct self-assessments at least annually in various areas, including Business Practices, Family Engagement and Playground Quality, as well as periodic reviews of in the area of Inclusive Teaching and Learning, Health Promotion, Culturally Responsive Practices, Reducing Bias, Trauma Informed Programming, and Classroom Evaluations.
 If you wish to view the complete Quality Improvement Plan, a hard copy is available for viewing.
-It is located in the Family Resource Center.
-Upon request, we can also provide a printed copy of the plan, or we can email you a PDF of the plan.